solid-contrib/solid-node-client/README.md

 -- **Solid access to Pods, local file systems, and other backends via nodejs**

+## New in 2.0.6
+* no longer need to specify solid-node-client-authn or solid-auth-fetcher, both are used transparently as needed
+* no longer need to separate ESS and NSS logins, both may be done in the same script (e.g. have one client of each)
+* login arguments may be specified in environment variables

 ## Overview

 This library provides access to [Solid](https://solidproject.org/) from the command line and from local scripts and apps which either run in the console or in a local browser-based context like electron.
-It can move resources back and forth between a local commputer and one or more  Pods, carry out remote operations on Pods, and can also treat your local file system, Dropbox, and other backends as a serverless Pod.
+It can move resources back and forth between a local commputer and one or more  Pods, carry out remote operations on Pods, and can also treat your local file system, and other backends as a serverless Pod.

-Solid-Node-Client is based on a plugin system.

-* **pluggable authentication** - To access private Pod data, you can plugin Inrupt's solid-client-authn-node, solid-auth-fetcher, or any other authentication packages with a similar API.
-See [authentication](#auth).

-* **pluggable backends** By default the backend may be a local server-based Pod, a remote server-based Pod, or a file system treated as a serverless Pod.
-Serverless Pods for Dropbox, SSH, and BrowserFS are in development.

-* **pluggable frontends** Solid-node-client may be used stand-alone or in conjunction with other libraries such as rdflib, solid-file-client and others.
-See [using alternate frontends](#frontends).

 ## An Example of Stand-Alone Usage
 ```javascript
 import { SolidNodeClient } from 'solid-node-client';